SolarNetwork/solarnode-handbook/docs/users/controls/modbus.md

 ## Use

-Once installed, a new **Modbus Control** component will appear on the **Settings** page on your SolarNode.
+Once installed, a new **Modbus Control** component will appear on the [Settings > Components][components] page on your SolarNode.
 Click on the **Manage** button to configure devices.
 You'll need to add one configuration for each Modbus device you want to control.

 Using this plugin you'll define one SolarNode control per Modbus register (or registers, for data types that require more than one).
 For example you